haoheliu/deepDecagon/README.md

 # deepDecagon

-Write an additional class(DataCache) to fit decagon model with gene-drug data
+Write an additional class(DataCache in loaddata.py) to fit decagon model with gene-drug data

 Add more graph convolutional layer for decagon model